 - Channel Branding is Important

-Design a Twitch logo, profile banner, panels, overlays, offline screens, alerts, subscriber badges, and emotes!
+Design a Twitch logo, profile banner, offline banner, panels, overlays, offline screens, alerts, subscriber badges, and emotes!
 Have a consistent brand name across all of your social media channels.

 - Stream Quality